Ukraine is experiencing one of the greatest refugee crises of our time. Fida supports the most vulnerable in the Zaporizhzhia region.

-Fida has assisted evacuees since the beginning of the war, together with Hungarian Baptist Aid and Transcarpathian Baptist Charity Foundation.
+Fida assisted evacuees since the beginning of the war, together with Hungarian Baptist Aid and Transcarpathian Baptist Charity Foundation.

 The project initially provided food aid, later transitioning to cash support, so that people could buy their own food.
 Some have also been able to pay for heating in the cold winter utilising this support.